lamps-lab/claim_embeddings/README.md

 Step 2:

-Use 'embedding2_csv_average_embbedings.py' for the averaged embedding or use 'embedding3_csv_concatenate_embbedings.py' for the concatenated embedding.
+Use 'embedding2_csv_average_embbedings.py' for the averaged embedding or use 'embedding3_csv_concatenate_embbedings.py' for the concatenated embedding,
+'embedding4_csv_maxpool_embbedings.py' for the max pooling embedding.
-Both use pre-trained RoBERTa language model.
+All use pre-trained RoBERTa language model.
 More pre-trainded models can be found here: https://huggingface.co/transformers/pretrained_models.html